-\emph{The operator system} often consists of a set of wearable technologies in charge of retargeting and tele-perception.
-These devices are often Virtual Reality commercial products \cite{martinez2015telepresence}, or motion capture systems \cite{darvish2019whole, penco2019multimode}.
-In other cases, by employing special exoskeletons, it is possible to achieve bilateral feedback teleoperation.
-In particular, both lower-body \cite{ramos2018humanoid}, and full-body \cite{ishiguro2020bilateral} exoskeletons can be adopted to fully synchronize the motion of the operator into the robotic avatar.
-On the other hand, these devices can be very cumbersome and invasive, constraining the motion of the operator.
+\emph{The operator system} often consists of a set of wearable devices and algorithms in charge of the so-called \emph{retargeting} and \emph{tele-perception} features \cite{luo2022towards}.
+The devices are often {VR} commercial products \cite{martinez2015telepresence,shin2022stereoscopic,vaz2022immersive}, or motion capture systems \cite{darvish2019whole,penco2019multimode}.
+To achieve bilateral feedback teleoperation, it is possible to leverage ad-hoc designed exoskeletons {\cite{LENZ2023bimanual, schwarm2019floating}}.
+However, exoskeletons can be very invasive, thus constraining the operator's motion in{,} sometimes{,} narrow envelopes.

 \emph{The communication layer} connects the operator system to the physical avatar.
-It allows the different components of the teleoperation system to communicate with each other, exploiting a potentially delayed network.
-In the robotics jargon, the software suite that implements the communication layer is referred as \emph{middleware}.
+It allows the different components of the {telexistence} system to communicate {with} each other in spite of potentially delayed networks \cite{schmaus2018preliminary}.
+The software suite that implements the communication layer is usually referred to as \emph{middleware}.
 Common middlewares are the \emph{Robot Operating System} (ROS) \cite{quigley2009ros}, and YARP \cite{fitzpatrick2014middle}.